Prince Edward Island: Flora and fauna

 Prince Edward Island used to have native moose, bear, caribou, wolf, and other larger species.
 Due to hunting and habitat disruption these species are no longer found on the island.
 Some species common to P.E.I. are red foxes, coyote, blue jays, and robins.
 Skunks and raccoons are common non-native species.
-Species at risk in P.E.I. include piping plovers, american eel, bobolinks, little brown bat, and beach pinweed.
+Species at risk in P.E.I. include piping plovers, American eel, bobolinks, little brown bat, and beach pinweed.

 Some species are unique to the province.
 In 2008, a new ascomycete species, Jahnula apiospora (Jahnulales, Dothideomycetes), was collected from submerged wood in a freshwater creek on Prince Edward Island.

-North Atlantic right whales, one of the rarest whale species, were once thought to be rare visitors into St. Lawrence regions until 1994, have been showing dramatic increases (annual concentrations were discovered off Percé in 1995 and gradual increases across the regions since in 1998), and since in 2014, notable numbers of whales have been recorded around Cape Breton to Prince Edward Island as 35 to 40 whales were seen in these areas in 2015.
+North Atlantic right whales, one of the rarest whale species, once thought to be rare visitors into St. Lawrence regions until 1994, have been showing dramatic increases (annual concentrations were discovered off Percé in 1995 and gradual increases across the regions since 1998), and since 2014, notable numbers of whales have been recorded around Cape Breton to Prince Edward Island as 35 to 40 whales were seen in these areas in 2015.

 History

-Before the influx of Europeans, the Mi'kmaq First Nations have inhabited Prince Edward Island as part of the region of Mi'kma'ki.
-They named the Island Epekwitk, meaning 'cradled on the waves'; Europeans represented the pronunciation as Abegweit.
-Another name is Minegoo.
-The Mi'kmaq's legend is that the island was formed by the Great Spirit placing on the Blue Waters some dark red crescent-shaped clay.
-There are two Mi'kmaq First Nation communities today.